Follow Up.

 Emerge’s Support After Hospital.

 When we’re doing follow up support, we arrange to meet young people at times and places that suit them.
-This could be in school, or in a cafe or coffee shop.
+This could be in school, or in a café or coffee shop.
 We don’t normally do home visits.

-If a young person is under 18, we will need a contact number for their parent or guardian and will call that person before the first follow up meeting to ensure that they are aware of who we are and what type of support we are offering.
+If a young person is under 18 and has self-referred, we will need a contact number for their parent or guardian and will call that person before the first follow up meeting to ensure that they are aware of who we are and what type of support we are offering.
 If there are concerns for a young person’s safety in travelling to and from a follow up session, it will be the responsibility of the parent / guardian to facilitate this.
 If you are at all concerned about this, please discuss it with us as we want our support to be something that is of help to the whole family during a difficult time, not an extra worry.
 Please also be aware that when we spend time with a young person, it’s not like a school trip where we’d be in loco-parentis.
 The parent / guardian remains responsible for the young person’s safety and should only agree to them meeting us if they’re confident that the arrangements are suitable.
 Again, please just discuss this with us.

 When a follow up meeting has been arranged, the young person will meet one of our team in the location arranged.
 We unfortunately can’t offer lifts but will travel to a place that suits the young person.
 If we’re meeting them in school, of course we’ll liaise with the school about this too.